EtonHouse International Education Group

 For The Public and Other Third Parties Generally

 EtonHouse is committed to engaging and embracing its surrounding community, ecosystem as well as society at large.
-As a result, EtonHouse often organise activities in which external stakeholders or the general public are invited to participate.
+As a result, EtonHouse often organise a lot of activities in which external stakeholders or the general public are invited to participate.

-While it is impossible to list all the events in which EtonHouse hopes the public will participate, some events that members of the public can look forward to include community outreach courses, exhibitions, road shows (locally and/or international), extra-curriculum activities, performances and others (Events).
+While it is impossible to list all the events in which EtonHouse hope the public will participate, some events that you as a member of the public can look forward to include community outreach course, exhibitions, road shows (locally and/or international), extra-curriculum activities, performances and many others (Events).

-- For security/ verification purposes at certain Events;
+- For security/ verification purposes for certain Events;

 - For logistical/ administrative purposes for certain Events; (e.g. catering and transportations)

-- To keep our student/parents/guardian and employees updated of future EtonHouse Events/ products which we feel may interest them;
+- To keep our student/parents/guardians and employees updated of future EtonHouse Events/ products which we feel may interest them;

-For Events where provision of personal data is a pre-requisite to attendance, our students (parents/guardian) and employees shall be informed in advance so that they may make an informed decision as to whether or not to attend.
-EtonHouse will also endeavour to inform our students (parents/guardian) and employees of the purposes for which personal data collected from them will be used.
+For Events where such provision of personal data is a pre-requisite to attendance, our students (parents/guardians) and employees shall be informed in advance so that they may make an informed decision as to whether to attend.
+EtonHouse will also endeavour at all times to inform our students (parents/guardians) and employees of the purposes for which personal data collected from them will be used.

-Should our students (parents/guardian) and employees at any time feel that the manner in which EtonHouse has acted, or seeks to act, in respect of the collection, use or disclosure of personal data for an Event is inappropriate; please feel free to make their concerns known to the company Data Protection Officer.
+Should our students (parents/guardians) and employees at any time feel that the manner in which EtonHouse has acted, or seeks to act, in respect of the collection, use or disclosure of personal data for an Event is inappropriate, please feel free to make their concerns known to the school/centre principal.

-EtonHouse will not disclose our employees, students and stakeholders’ personal data to any third parties without first obtaining our employees, students and stakeholders’ consent permitting EtonHouse to do so or unless any such disclosure is permitted under any of the statutory exemptions under the Act.
+EtonHouse will not disclose our students / (parents/guardians) and employees personal data to any third parties without first obtaining our students / (parents/guardians) and employees consent permitting EtonHouse to do so or unless any such disclosure is permitted under any of the statutory exemptions under the Act.

-In this respect, please note that EtonHouse may disclose our employees, students and stakeholders’ personal data to third parties in certain circumstances without first seeking our employees, students and stakeholders’ consent, if such disclosure is either required or permitted under the Act, including without limitation, if the disclosure is required by law and/or regulations or if there is an emergency.
+In this respect, please note that EtonHouse may disclose our students / (parents/guardians) and employees’ personal data to third parties in certain circumstances without first seeking our students / (parents/guardians) and employees consent, if such disclosure is either required or permitted under the Act, including without limitation, if the disclosure is required by Law and/or regulations or if there is an emergency.

-Subject to certain exceptions in the Act, our employees, students and stakeholders’ may request to access and/or correct the personal data currently in our possession or withdraw their consent for the collection, use and disclosure of our employees, students and stakeholders’ personal data in EtonHouse possession at any time by submitting a written request.
+Subject to certain exceptions in the Act, our students / (parents/guardians) and employees may request to access and/or correct the personal data currently in our possession or withdraw their consent for the collection, use and disclosure of our students / (parents/guardians) and employees personal data in EtonHouse possession at any time by submitting their request here.

-For a request to access personal data, EtonHouse will provide our employees, students and stakeholders’ with the relevant personal data within a reasonable time from such request being made.
+For a request to access personal data, EtonHouse will provide our students / (parents/guardians) and employees with the relevant personal data within a reasonable time from such request being made.

 For a request to correct personal data, EtonHouse will process their request, including undertaking necessary verification activities, as soon as practicable after the request has been made.
-EtonHouse will send the corrected personal data to every other organisation to which the personal data was disclosed by EtonHouse within a year before the date the correction was made, unless that other organisation does not need the corrected personal data for any legal or business purpose.
+EtonHouse will send the corrected personal data to every other organisation to which the personal data was disclosed by EtonHouse within a year before the date the correction was made, unless that other organisation does not need the corrected personal data for any legal or business purpose, or if our students / (parents/guardians) and employees so consent, only to specific organisations to which the personal data was disclosed by EtonHouse within a year before the date the correction was made.

-Our employees, students and stakeholders’ may be charged a reasonable fee for the handling and processing of their requests to access and/or correct their personal data, but our employees, students and stakeholders’ will be notified in advance of such costs.
+Our students / (parents/guardians) and employees may be charged a reasonable fee for the handling and processing of their requests to access and/or correct their personal data, but our students / (parents/guardians) and employees will be notified in advance of such costs.

-For a request to withdraw consent; EtonHouse will process the request within a reasonable time from such a request for withdrawal of consent being made.
-In some cases, requests for withdrawal of consent may adversely impact our employees, students and stakeholders’ relationship with EtonHouse as it may hinder EtonHouse ability to continue to interact with our employees, students and stakeholders’.
-EtonHouse will notify our employees, students and stakeholders’ and employees in advance of such impact, if any.
+For a request to withdraw consent; EtonHouse will process our students / (parents/guardians) and employees request within a reasonable time from such a request for withdrawal of consent being made.
+In some cases, requests for withdrawal of consent may adversely impact our students / (parents/guardians) and employees’ relationship with the school/centre/HQ as it may hinder EtonHouse’s ability to continue to interact with our students / (parents/guardians) and employees.
+EtonHouse will notify our students / (parents/guardians) and employees in advance of such impact, if any.

-EtonHouse will take appropriate measures to keep our employees, students and stakeholders’ personal data accurate, complete and updated.
+EtonHouse will take appropriate measures to keep our students / (parents/guardians) and employees’ personal data accurate, complete and updated.

-EtonHouse will also take appropriate precautions and preventive measures to ensure that our employees, students and stakeholders’ personal data is adequately protected and secured.
-Appropriate security arrangements will be taken to prevent any unauthorized access, collection, use, disclosure, copying, modification, leakage, loss, damage and/or alteration of our employees, students and stakeholders’’ personal data.
+EtonHouse will also take reasonable efforts to take appropriate precautions and preventive measures to ensure that our students / (parents/guardians) and employees personal data is adequately protected and secured.
+Appropriate security arrangements will be taken to prevent any unauthorized access, collection, use, disclosure, copying, modification, leakage, loss, damage and/or alteration of our students / (parents/guardians) and employees’ personal data.

 EtonHouse will also take reasonable efforts to ensure that the personal data in our possession or under our control is destroyed as soon as it is reasonable to assume that: